 Choose a fabric hexagon to use for the starting point in your quilt.
-Lay the fabric piece right-side down and place a hexagon template on top of it, directly in the center.
+It will be the middle hexagon in a seven-hexagon flower.
+Lay the fabric piece right-side down and place a paper hexagon template on top of it, directly in the center.
 Insert a sewing pin through the middle of the template and fabric, holding the two together.

 Choose six fabric hexagons to be sewn around the outer edges of the middle hexagon.
-Fold and sew the six remaining templates to the back of each fabric hexagon, exactly as the first one.
+Fold and sew a paper template to the back of each fabric hexagon, exactly as you did with the first one.